Skip to content

 Students will:

-• recognise why places are important to people and how people care for them
+• recognise places that are meaningful to them and reflect on how they can care for these places

 Activities